 Each year the forum includes a celebration of Jordan's birthday in partnership with Barbara Jordan Early College Prep elementary school.
 Past speakers at the asssembly have included Austin Mayor Pro Tem Delia Garza (2020); LBJ Professor and former Dean Edwin Dorn (2019); former Housing and Urban Development Secretary Julián Castro (2018); and Dr. Peniel Joseph (2017).
 The celebration has also included service activities including LBJ students reading to the elementary classes and a book drive.

-This year, in honor of Jordan's 85th birthday, the Barbara Jordan student chairs are leading a clothing drive to benefit the students of Barbara Jordan Early College Prep.
+This year, in honor of Jordan's 85th birthday, the Barbara Jordan student chairs led a clothing drive to benefit the students of Barbara Jordan Early College Prep.
 The most urgent need is underwear sizes 7–10 and sweatpants in all sizes.
-We are collecting clothing and donations through the end of the month.
-Contact: Aaron Escajada.
+Contact Aaron Escajada for more information.

 KEYNOTE: The New Administration and America's Promise